Certora/Documentation/docs/cvl/invariants.md

 Overview
 --------

+In CVL, we distinguish between strong and weak invariants.
-In CVL, an invariant is a property of the contract state that is expected to be true whenever a contract method is not currently executing.
+A *weak* invariant is a property that is expected to be true whenever a contract method is not currently executing.
 This kind of invariant is sometimes called a "representation invariant".
+A *strong* invariant is an invariant that also holds before and after execution of an unresolved call, i.e. a call that potentially calls to another contract which could modify the current contract's state.

 Each invariant has a name, possibly followed by a set of parameters, followed by a boolean expression.
 We say the invariant *holds* if the expression evaluates to true in every reachable state of the contract, and for all possible values of the parameters.

-While verifying an invariant, the Prover checks two things.
+While verifying an weak invariant, the Prover checks two things.
 First, it checks that the invariant is established after calling any constructor.
 Second, it checks that the invariant holds after the execution of any methods, assuming that it held before the method was executed (if it does hold, we say the method *preserves* the invariant).